Luthaf/rascaline/docs/src/devdoc/new-calculator.rst

-``add_calculator!`` is a local macro that takes three or four arguments: the registry itself (a ``BTreeMap``), the calculator name, the struct implementing `CalculatorBase`_ and optionally a struct to use as parameters to create the `CalculatorBase`_.
+``add_calculator!`` is a local macro that takes three or four arguments: the registry itself (a ``BTreeMap``), the calculator name, the struct implementing `CalculatorBase`_ and optionally a struct to use as parameters to create the previous one.
 In our case, we want to use the three arguments version in something like ``add_calculator!(map, "geometric_moments", GeometricMoments);``.

 Additionally, you may want to add a convenience class in Python for our new